-'Thrift Savings Plan' is explained in detail and with examples in the Retirement edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'Thrift Savings Plan' is explained in detail and with examples in the Laws & Regulations edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 The Thrift Savings Plan represents a government created retirement savings vehicle.
 In 1986, Congress passed the Federal Employee Retirement System Act.
 This plan was established for the benefit of retired or present employees in the civil service of the federal government.

 In 2001, Congress expanded the TSP so that it would include the members of the armed forces with the National Defense Authorization Act.
 This extended participation beyond the original civilian employees.
 Armed forces members were allowed to enroll beginning on October 9th of 2001.

 The Thrift Savings Plan was set up to be a defined contribution plan.
 The goal behind its creation was to provide the federal government employees with similar retirement savings types of benefits as private sector workers had.
 Employees in the private sector already enjoyed these retirement savings opportunities via the available 401(k) plans.
 With every payroll check, plan contributions to both the 401(k) and TSP are deducted automatically.